More Resources on Seventh-day or Saturday Sabbath-keeping and Seventh-Day Adventism

 Considering “every ecclesiastical writer for the first five centuries . . . sabbaton [Sabbath] is never used by them for the first day, [and] Kuriake [the Lord’s Day] is never used by them for the seventh day” (pg.
 505, Cyclopedia of Biblical, Theological, and Ecclesiastical Literature, John McClintock & James Strong, vol. 5).

-For an examination of the fearful errors of Roman Catholicism, see: “Bible Truths for Catholic Friends” at http://faithsaves.net/different-religions/.
+For an examination of the fearful errors of Roman Catholicism, see “Bible Truths for Catholic Friends” at https://faithsaves.net/catholic/.

 Epistle of Ignatius to the Magnesians 9:1 & Epistle to the Trallians, ch.
 9.